KRoseDA23/US-Honeybee-Project-NEU/README.md

 Processes
 I made a list using the Alexa app to keep track of all my project tasks as this was a solo project.

-Final Analysis

-After examining all of the data presented, it is clear that my initial hypothesis was rather accurate.
-Pesticides and deforestation are leading causes of production issues.